mekanii/ESU/README.md

 - Pattern 3
 <br>The image illustrates the output scope for the Pattern 3 (Blend Cut 2) operation at the PWM generator.
 It provides a detailed view of the waveform characteristics and performance metrics associated with the Blend Cut process, highlighting the key features and behavior of the PWM signal during this operation.
-<br>For duty cycle levels ranging from 10 to 100, demonstrates similar PWM frequency and similar waveform HIGH state periods, indicating consistent performance across these duty cycle settings.
+<br>For discrete levels ranging from 10 to 100, demonstrates similar PWM frequency and similar waveform HIGH state periods, indicating consistent performance across these duty cycle settings.
 Each pulse in Blend Cut 2 is similar to a single pulse of a Pure Cut PWM signal.

 > [!NOTE]
 > Pattern 3: 17 pulses per 1 modulation (400 kHz for each pulse, with 0% PWM during the last 3 periods).<br>This pattern utilize a discrete resolution of 200 levels, similar to that of a Pattern 1 (Pure Cut) PWM signal.
-Therefore, all references to **duty cycle** in this context should be understood as discrete levels rather than percentages.

 <p align="center"><img src="pic/PWM/400kHz/3/10.png" alt="pwm-400-3-10"></p>
 <p align="center"><img src="pic/PWM/400kHz/3/20.png" alt="pwm-400-3-20"></p>